jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 order: 5
 ---

+This tutorial shows how you can process two real-world data streams of position data with BBoxDB Streams.
+BBoxDB Streams is a distributed stream processing system that allows the handling of multi-dimensional data.
+The system is an extension of BBoxDB.
+BBoxDB is a key-bounding-box value store, which allows the efficient storage and retrieval of multi-dimensional data.

+The efficient spatial join between a data stream and n-dimensional big data is a unique feature of BBoxDB Streams.
+Data of multiple-tables of the same dimensionality can be stored co-partitioned.
+This means that the data of the two tables are partitioned and distributed in the same way.
+Spatial joins can be efficiently executed, no data needs to be transferred between the nodes to calculate the join.

 # Process a Real-World Stream of Public Transport Data

-This tutorial shows how you can process a real-world data stream of position data with BBoxDB Streams.
+The position data of public transport vehicles in Sydney are used as the real-world data stream.
 Continuous queries such as range queries or spatial joins between the stream elements and n-dimensional data will be performed.
-The position data of public transport vehicles in Sydney are used as the real-world data stream.
 The data stream can be fetched from the open data website of the public transport company in [New South Wales](https://opendata.transport.nsw.gov.au/).
 Spatial data from the [OpenStreetMap project](https://www.openstreetmap.org) is used for the static dataset.
 Queries such as:

 * _Which bus / train / ferry is currently located in a given query rectangle_ (continuous range query)?
 * _Which bus is currently located on a Bridge_ (continuous spatial join query)?
 * _Which bus is currently driving through a forest_ (continuous spatial join query)?
 * _Which bus is currently located on a particular road_ (continuous spatial join query)?

-The efficient spatial join between a data stream and n-dimensional big data is a unique feature of BBoxDB Streams.

 <div align="center" style="padding-bottom:20px">
 <a href="https://jnidzwetzki.github.io/bboxdb/images/bboxdb_sydney.jpg"><img src="https://jnidzwetzki.github.io/bboxdb/images/bboxdb_sydney.jpg" width="400"></a>